dram1964/cloudarchitect/docs/python/uv.md

 library style projects (using `uv init --lib my-project`).
 To keep the project layout flat use: `uv init --no-package my-project`.

-## Migrate an Existing pip project to uv
+## Migrate an Existing venv project to uv

 First generate a `requirements.txt` from the existing project: